CallocGD/cocos-headers/README.md

 as well as attempt to verify compilation with `md5` , `sha1`, `sha256`
 this should only be for windows 2.204 & android 2.205

+For now feel free to send me C++ files if needed.

+hashes for the dll file are coming soon...